-You can email your MP to raise your concerns about the UK Government’s plans to contract out services to religious organisations and asking them to support Humanists UK campaign.
+You can email your MP to raise your concerns about the UK Government’s plans to contract out services to religious organisations and ask them to support Humanists UK campaign.

 Watch for advertisements for posts restricted to believers in a particular religion and let us know of them.

 You can support Humanists UK by becoming a member.
 That helps in itself, and you can help even more by supporting our campaigns in the ways suggested above.
 But campaigns also cost money – quite a lot of money – and we also need financial support.
 You can make a donation to Humanists UK.